The Sacrament of Marriage

 If you wish to have a relative of the bride or groom, who is a priest or deacon, witness the marriage vows, please discuss this at your initial appointment with a member of our clergy.

-In all other cases the couple must obtain a Marriage Licence from City Hall.
-The Marriage Licence ought be brought to the parish office as soon as it is obtained.
+All couples are required to obtain a Marriage License at City Hall.
+The license should be brought to the parish office as soon as it is obtained.
 In keeping with the law of this province, it will be completed and forwarded to the Registrar General of Ontario after the marriage has been celebrated.